hemang2002/hemang2002/README.md

 - Currently diving deep into AI, Machine Learning, and Data Science as Jr. Software Engineer at the **Research and Innovation Council at National Forensic Sciences University (NFSU RIC)**.

-- With a solid foundation in mathematics, statistics, and computer science, I'm passionate about applying these tools to solve real-world problems—especially those that can make a positive impact.
+- With a solid foundation in mathematics, statistics and computer science, I'm passionate about applying these tools to solve real-world problems—especially those that can make a positive impact.

 - Fueled by curiosity and a relentless drive to understand how things work, I aim to turn insight into innovation—building practical, scalable solutions in a world that’s constantly changing.